NicoJG/bachelorthesis_code/README.md

 # Bachelor_Project_Nico_Guth

 All the code for my bachelor project at E5a (TU Dortmund).
-It's about the classification of B_0 and B_s mesons based on the data of the associated tracks.
+It's about the classification of B_0 and B_s mesons based on the data of the associated tracks without data of the signal decay.